 By Martin James.
 Last Updated 10th February 2021.
 If you have endured any degree of scarring due to the fault of a negligent third party, you may consider taking legal action.
 Throughout this guide, we will look at permanent scar injury compensation claims in detail and outline how a personal injury solicitor could offer to take on the case.

-Scars are not only cosmetic injuries, in some circumstances they can have a long-term negative effect on the life of the victim, such as preventing them from moving their fingers properly or stopping them from flexing a knee joint properly.
+Scars are not only cosmetic injuries.
+In some circumstances, they can have a long-term adverse effect on the victim’s life, such as preventing them from moving their fingers properly or stopping them from flexing a knee joint properly.
 Regardless of whether your scarring is medically problematic, or cosmetically stressful, this guide is for you.

 Select a Section:

 - A guide to claiming compensation for permanent scarring

 - What is the definition of a permanent scar injury?